arrudadev/proffy-web/README.md

 </h4>

 > Proffy is an online study platform that helps people find teachers online.
 This is the web version.

+All the resources used by this application comes from its [`API`](https://github.com/monteiro-alexandre/proffy-api).

 <div align="left">